Department of Art/Department of Physics

 - Place your Name, Title, and Date on your work with an acetate marker.

-Construct one (or more) small Relief-Sculptures as the subject matter for a reflection hologram.
-The relief should not exceed 1.5" in depth.
-The height and width should be proportional to the size of the film you are using, usually 4" x 5".
-The 'Relief-Sculpture' should be flat on one side, making it easier to stabilize for holographic shooting.
+Construct one (or more) small Glass-Sculptures as the subject matter for a (back-lit) reflection hologram.
+The sculpture should not exceed 6" in depth.
+The height and width should be proportional to the size of the film you are using, usually 5" x 7".
+The Glass-Sculpture will be mounted on its side; thus it should be flat on one side, making it easier to stabilize for holographic shooting.

-You may build, carve or cast your relief form in any suitably stable material such as wood, metal, plastic, plaster etc. The relief should be as stable as possible, solidly constructed in a rigid material.
+You may carve or cast additional parts of the sculpture in any suitably stable material such as wood, metal, plaster, etc. The sculpture should be as stable as possible, solidly constructed in a rigid material.

-Your relief should reflect and diffuse light well.
-Therefore it should be lightly colored or metallic overall.
-You may wish to paint some or all of the sculpture to brighten it.
+If parts of your sculpture are designed to reflect or diffuse light you may wish to paint these parts white to brighten them or black to darken them.
+Color to these parts may be added in the final piece by chemically treating the film with TEA before exposure.
 You should avoid highly polished, mirror-like surfaces as they may be too reflective, causing the film to "burn-in" from overexposure in some regions.